SOW: Social Work Courses

 Co-requisite: SOW 6548

-This is the second of two advanced master's level field internship and integrative seminars.
-Assists social work graduate students in integrating theoretical models and concepts with practical experience gained in concurrent field education.
-Integrates skills and knowledge acquired through the entire social work curriculum.
+This seminar course is the second in a sequence of two advanced, master's level field internships and integrative seminars.
+It is designed to help graduate social work students connect theoretical models and concepts with the practical experience gained during their concurrent field placements.
+This seminar course also reinforces and applies the skills and knowledge acquired throughout the social work curriculum.
+The students will strengthen their understanding of the nine social work competencies through practical application and align their knowledge of the competencies with the NASW Code of Ethics.

 SOW 6548 Capstone in Advanced Clinical Practice